 For entertainment and added cheer, consider making it a tree-trimming party as well!
 Set an undecorated tree in a prominent area of your party room, organize ornaments in multiple baskets and let your residents decorate with their neighbors and family.
 It’s a tradition that is sure to bring a smile to their faces, and it saves you the job of decorating a large tree on your own!

 Holiday Movie Marathon:

 While this is an event everyone can enjoy, a movie marathon is a great laid-back option for multifamily buildings with younger adults or families with children.
 Set up a room with bean bags and throw pillows and show a couple classic holiday films.
-To make the movie-going experience truly worthwhile, set up a “concession stand” in the back where guests can grab hot chocolate, winter themed treats, and popcorn.
+To make the movie-going experience truly worthwhile, set up a “concession stand” in the back where guests can grab a hot chocolate, winter-themed treats, and popcorn.

 Perhaps the biggest benefit about this event, is that it requires few decorations or fancy foods, making it low maintenance to plan and fitting for a relatively low budget.
 Just don’t forget to look into movie licensing laws if you are planning on showing a movie that is not in the public domain.